serengil/deepface/README.md

 $ pip install deepface
 ```

-You can also install deepface from its source code.
+Alternatively, you can also install deepface from its source code.
+Source code may have new features not published in pip release yet.

 ```shell
 $ git clone https://github.com/serengil/deepface.git